MSUTAK/delta-demo/README.md

 # delta-demo
-This is a demo git &amp;git hub calss apna collge
+This is a demo git &amp;git hub calss apna collge.